|

 - What led to the law of universal gravitation?

-- Isaac Newton formulated his famous law of gravitation after observing an apple fall from a tree, which inspired reflections on the force that pulls objects toward the ground.
+- Isaac Newton formulated his famous law of gravitation after observing an apple fall from a tree, which inspired reflections on the force that attracts objects towards the ground.

 - How was penicillin discovered?

-- Penicillin was discovered by accident by Alexander Fleming, who noticed that cultures of bacteria had been contaminated by a fungus, inhibiting bacterial growth.
+- Penicillin was discovered by accident by Alexander Fleming, who noticed that bacterial cultures had been contaminated by a fungus, inhibiting the growth of bacteria.

 - What elements marked the discovery of X-rays?